broadinstitute/long-read-pipelines/docs/dev_guide/docker_style_guide.md

 ## Dockerfile Guidelines:
-_This section should outline the guidelines for creating Dockerfiles, including the format, structure, and best practices for creating efficient and maintainable Docker images._
+This section outlines the guidelines for creating Dockerfiles, including the format, structure, and best practices for creating efficient and maintainable Docker images.
 Docker Docs provides a valuable resource for learning about Dockerfiles.
 The following links provide a good starting point for creating Dockerfiles using general best practices: [Docker Best Practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
 In addition to the Docker best practices, use the following guidelines when creating Dockerfiles for the pipelines repository.